Arctic Research (special session)

 Possible topics for this session include: network science models and tools for network analysis (e.g., multi-level and complex networks); the current gaps in network science methodology; creation of network datasets in sociology, management, education, and other fields that focus on currently pressing issues; creation of cross-sectional and longitudinal models of networks and behaviour in a variety of disciplines in order to test real and simulated data; evaluating the impact of research design on the robustness and resistance of network models; developing software applications for new network methodologies; other network-related studies.

-Possible topics for this session include: comparative analysis of political institutions and political processes in Russia and other countries (based on qualitative and quantitative methods).
-Also, we are interested in a wider spectrum of problems related to comparative and world policy, political theory, political behaviour, political culture, political research methods, etc.
+We welcome applications to present reports focused primarily on comparative analysis of political institutions and processes in contemporary Russia and other countries (relying on qualitative and quantitative methods).
+Furthermore, we are interested in reports intrinsically focused on comparative and global politics, political theory, behavioural patterns of political actors, political cultures, political science methodology in research, etc.

 Regional and Urban Development

 This session will consider the following topics: territorial development; the extent and dynamics of regional inequality; development of various sectors of economy and social sphere in the regions; regional politics; instruments to stimulate territorial development; relations between the periphery and the centre; budget policies at the subnational level; socio-economic development of cities and agglomerates; housing policy and urban development; urban policy and municipal development management; transformation of agricultural areas.

 Science and Innovation

 At this section, participants will present their forecasts for technological development and innovation, with a particular focus on developing technological and innovation policies, foresight research methods, assessing and analyzing trends in research and technology, while also considering tools to manage R&D activities and their application.

 Social and Cultural Processes